-[Publisher's Note: The California Code of Judicial Ethics is available on-line at the official website of the California Courts located at www.courtinfo.ca.gov.
-Select "Code of Judicial Ethics" in the "Rules" area of the website.]
+[Publisher's Note: The California Code of Judicial Ethics is available on-line at the official website of the California Courts located at www.courts.ca.gov.
+Navigate to the "Forms & Rules" area of the website and select "California Code of Judicial Ethics" under the "Related Links" box.]